CHJY2000/CHJY2000.github.io/_pages/misc.md

 ### 📷 Photography

-I like taking photos to refresh myself and appreciate the beauty of the world.
+I am a recreational photographer, and capturing the beauty of the world always refreshes me.

 You can find more photos on my [personal website](https://www.hereischjy.blog/Photography/EN/)!